virgili0/Virgilio/Topics/python-fundamentals.md

 - Python works everywhere, whether Windows, Linux/UNIX, Mac or other, from supercomputers to mobile phones.

-- It allows you to develop small applications and fast prototypes, but is structured for creating large programs.
+- It allows you to develop small applications and fast prototypes but is structured for creating large programs.

 - It is equipped with an easy to use graphical user interface, libraries for web programming.
 Best of all, it's free.